- As a carer, what help can I get from my doctor?

 The service is currently being piloted on a few wards.
 However if you need any advice or require support on another ward, please contact us.

 Bristol Royal Infirmary (BRI)

 Carer Support Scheme

 The Carer Support Scheme is for carers supporting and providing care to a person in hospital.
-It enables carers to have a Carer Identity Sticker and at Southmead and Frenchay you can receive reduced rates for parking and receive a discount at the hospital canteen.
+It enables carers to have a Carer Identity Sticker at Southmead Hospital allowing you to receive reduced rates for parking and receive a discount at the hospital canteen.

 As part of the scheme, staff are encouraged to use a Carer Conversation Form.
 This means that ward staff should be discussing your needs as a carer and what you would like your role to be whilst your loved one is in hospital.

 For more information see ‘Information for Carers’ on the NBT website: information for carers.

 - They are medically fit (this can only be decided by the consultant or someone the consultant has said can make the decision on their behalf).